root-project/root/README/ReleaseNotes/v616/index.md

   - Added interoperability with NumPy arrays for STL vectors and `RVec`s (zero-copy wrapping of vectors and `RVec`s into NumPy arrays)

+### Jupyter Notebook Integration
+  - Make sure the ROOT C++ Jupyter kernel runs with the same Python version (major and minor) that ROOT was built with.
+  - Make the Jupyter server started with `root --notebook` listen on all interfaces.
+This can be useful if the user wants to connect to the server remotely.
+It also fixes an issue observed when starting the Jupyter server inside a Docker container.

 ## JavaScript ROOT